sojibislam9878/section-collection/readme.txt

 ✔ Personal Brands
 ✔ Real Estate Agents
 ✔ Artists & Photographers
-✔ All WordPress Websites

 = How to use =
-- First, install the Plugin Name plugin.
+- First, install the Plugin
-- Add the Block Name block from the block category called "Widgets" in the Gutenberg editor.
+- Add the section block from the block category called "SECTION COLLECTION" in the Gutenberg editor in page or post.
-- You can change block settings from the right-side settings sidebar.
+- You can change block settings from the right-side settings .
 - Enjoy!

 * For installation help click on Installation Tab.